 The ICDHD- 2 criteria include:

-2. Headache which include two of the characteristics: unilateral or bilateral, fronto-temporally located, pulsing or throbbing quality which ranges from moderate to severe pain.
+- Headache includes two of the characteristics: unilateral or bilateral, frontotemporal located, pulsing, or throbbing quality.

-3. During the migraine at least one of the following symptoms must accompany the headache; these include nausea, vomiting and photophobia.
+- During the migraine at least one of the following symptoms must accompany the headache.
+These include nausea, vomiting, and photophobia.

-The etiology of migraines in both adults and children is unknown, although it is believed that migraines are primarily caused by neuronal sensory dysfunctions or disturbances, which leads to the involvement of the trigeminovascular system (Austin publishing group, 2015, p.1-3).
-Disturbances of neuronal amino acid and calcium channels reduces the threshold for a variety of external and internal factors that can trigger episodes of cortical spreading depression also known as CSD.
-Genetics is also believed to be one of its contributing factors.
-(Lewis, 2007, p.
-44) External migraine triggers are different in individuals, certain types of events or conditions can alter conditions in the brain and trigger migraine attacks.
-These common triggers include; emotional stress, certain foods, food additive, weather changes, skipping meals, bright light, odour as well as change in sleeping pattern or lack of sleep.
-(Teixido & Carey, 2014)
+The etiology of migraines in both adults and children is unknown.
+However, it is believed that migraines are primarily caused by neuronal sensory dysfunctions or disturbances.
+This leads to the involvement of the trigeminovascular system.
+As a result, disturbances of neuronal amino acid and calcium channels reduce the threshold for a variety of external and internal factors.
+These factors can trigger episodes of cortical spreading depression also known as CSD.
+Genetics also seems to be one of its contributing factors.
+Certain types of events or conditions can alter conditions in the brain, and trigger migraine attacks.
+These common triggers include:

-When our body is under a lot of stress whether it may be physically, emotionally or chemically it can create a shift in the structure of the spine .
-Structural shifts create abnormal nervous system function.
-Our nervous system controls everything and when there is an interference of normal function secondary conditions like pain, tension, back pain, neck pain, arm or leg pain, headaches, migraines etc can manifest.
-There has been research which demonstrates the effectiveness of improving migraines in pediatric patients; through Chiropractic care by addressing these structural shifts.
+When our body is under a lot of stress, it can create a shift in the structure of the spine.
+As a result, structural shifts create abnormal nervous system function.
+Our nervous system controls everything and when there is an interference of normal function secondary conditions like pain, tension, back pain, neck pain, arm or leg pain, headaches, migraines, etc can manifest.
+The research demonstrates the effectiveness of improving migraines in pediatric patients.
+Through Chiropractic care by addressing these structural shifts.